-Politics and possibilities of international development, civil society in sub-Saharan Africa; rural livelihoods in sub-Saharan Africa; anthropology of citizenship, gender, state and globalization; colonialism and post-colonialism; migration; public anthropology.
+Politics and possibilities of international development, civil society in Africa; rural livelihoods in Africa; anthropology of citizenship, gender, race, and the state; colonialism/post-colonialism/decolonization; migration; public anthropology.

 I am currently accepting graduate students interested in the fields of political anthropology, political economy, and engendered livelihoods and welcome inquiries about specific areas of supervision.

-My ethnographic research has been predominantly in Zimbabwe and South Africa, particularly on commercial farm workers.
-I have been examining the economic strategies, institutional arrangements and the constitutive cultural politics shaping current and former farm worker strategies to access resources, particularly land, during the on-going land redistribution exercises in Zimbabwe and deepening political and economic crises in this southern African nation, including those that involve working on South African farms.
+My ethnographic research began in southern Africa, initially in Zimbabwe concerning commercial farm workers and then in northern South Africa concerning migrant Zimbabwean workers in the border-zone.
+I examined the economic strategies, institutional arrangements and the constitutive cultural politics shaping current and former farm worker strategies to access resources, particularly land, during the land redistribution exercises in Zimbabwe and deepening political and economic crises in these southern African nation, including Zimbabweans working on and around northern South African farms.

 More recently, I have been engaged with two research projects with research from Carleton, other Canadian institutions and from African universities and organizations examining gender and artisanal and small-scale mining in Sierra Leone, Mozambique, Kenya, Uganda, Rwanda and DRC, which has entailed my carrying out ethnographic research in Sierra Leone and Mozambique.